 Lil Pump arrests

-Pump was arrested in February 2018 for discharging a weapon in an inhabited place.
-According to his manager, three men were attempting to break into his San Fernando Valley home before shooting into the door.
+Lil Pump was arrested in February 2018 for discharging a weapon in an inhabited place.
+As per his manager, 3 men were attempting to break into his San Fernando Valley home before shooting into the door.

-A few months later, Garcia was arrested for driving without a license in Miami.
+A few months later, Lil Pump was arrested for driving without a license in Miami.
 Garcia’s manager announced in October 2018 that the rapper had served a prison sentence for a violation of parole in connection with the incident but did not provide any further details.

-Garcia was arrested in December that same year in Copenhagen for possession of marijuana following a performance in Vega.
-He was fined $700 and banned from entering the country for two years.
+Lil Pump was arrested in December that same year in Copenhagen for possession of marijuana following a performance in Vega.
+Lil Pump was fined $700 and banned from entering the country for 2 years.